Quansight-Labs/quansight-labs-site/posts/2021/10/array-libraries-interoperability.md

 ## What's Next?

+At Quansight and the wider PyData community, we've gained a lot of momentum and interest towards improving interoperability and extensibility in SciPy and scikits.
+Stay tuned for some interesting updates on this very soon.

-I've absolutely enjoyed the Scientific Python Open-Source community and plan to continue working on projects including SciPy and PyTorch voluntarily going forward.
+On a more personal note, I've absolutely enjoyed the Scientific Python Open-Source community and plan to continue working on projects including SciPy and PyTorch voluntarily going forward.

-More specifically, I plan to work on improving interoperability with other libraries in PyTorch with Python Array API compliance, which is aimed for a release in `1.11` and also improving NumPy support.
+Specifically, I plan to work on improving interoperability with other libraries in PyTorch with Python Array API compliance, which is aimed for a release in `1.11` and also improving NumPy support.
 There are a lot of interesting gaps that are to be filled in the `OpInfo` testing module and in